The Bosu Balance Trainer is a tool to help you perfect your balance and core strength together when you do core strength training on the Bosu Ball.

 Body-mind balance in all things will keep you young and strong!
-So, go deep into the core of your being, when you focus on your improving balance with these poses and movements.
-Begin with the improvements in core strength and balance in you body to initiate the changes you desire in your mind, your heart and in your life.
+So, go deep into the core of your being, when you focus on improving your balance with these poses and movements.
+Begin with the improvements in core strength and balance in your body to initiate the changes you desire in your mind, your heart and in your life.

 Say positive affirmations while you do your Bosu Ball exercises: My body, mind and soul are perfectly balanced in all things!

-When you do these core strength training exercise on your Bosu Ball, and you do them meditatively, you are doing movement as medicine to heal your body-mind-soul!
+When you do these core strength training exercises on your Bosu Ball, and you do them meditatively, you are doing movement as medicine to heal your body-mind-soul!